gaetanlop/Competitions-Repo/README.md

 * 15/03 : Everything ready for woman
 * 16/03 : Everything ready for man.
 Just one notebook style in hyperparameter tuning.
 I scrapoped Kenpom data without leakage from 2011 to 2021.
 * 17/03 : Add another column to kenpom data: adj_em.
 It seems that it is the most important features.
 I also maid my conservative submission.
 I am crezting my aggressive submission mostly based on kenpom data
-* 18/03 : Create Spread notebook and tuned hyperparameters with optuna.
+* 18/03 : Create Spread notebook and tuned hyperparameters with optuna
+* 19/03 : Submit Spread for men competition + prepared spread for women competition.
+I also submitted women competition

-Tomorrow check spread competition.
-Take best params then submit.
+Tomorrow check for updates in the men and women competition. + Submit women spread competition.